YouTube stars 'persuade kids to eat more'

 The children who had seen the unhealthy images consumed an average of 448 calories, while the others ate just 357.

-Dr Emma Boyland, one of the researchers from the University of Liverpool, said that children consider vlogggers to be "everyday people" just like their peers.
+Dr Emma Boyland, one of the researchers from the University of Liverpool, said that children consider vloggers to be "everyday people" just like their peers.

 "They've earned a position of trust among young people and there has to be some responsibility along the line," she said.